UTFacultiesBMSResearchEthics (BMS/domain HSS)

 If you have any questions about how to proceed in particular courses or modules, you can always contact the ethics contact person (under Contactsof your department, or the BMS Ethics Committee itself, via Lyan Kamphuis-Blikman: ethicscommittee-bms@utwente.nl

-Once you have completed and submitted the questionnaire, the web application will automatically forward the request to the supervisor involved (if any).
-If research is conducted by students or trainees, the supervising staff member bears the ultimate responsibility (because there needs to be an employment relationship with the University).
+Once you have submitted the application, the tool automatically forwards it to the supervisor (if applicable).
+For research conducted by students or PhD candidates, the supervising staff member shares responsibility for the project.

 More information

-PDF of the questions in the web application (and the informational notes accompanying each question) is available here (e.g. for use when preparing the answers to the questions with your supervisor in advance).
+PDF of the questions in the ethics domains (and the informational notes accompanying each question) is available in the UT Ethical Review tool at the right top 'download example questionnaire' (e.g. for use when preparing the answers to the questions with your supervisor in advance).

 An FAQ is available as well.

-Changes to your research after the ethical review is completed?
+Changes to your research after the ethics review is completed?

-If any substantive changes (amendment) are made to the research proposal (eg., methods or design) after the ethical review has been completed, these changes must be submitted to the ethical committee.
-Send your changes to the ethical committee via e-mail to: ethicscommittee-hss@utwente.nl, stating your request number.
-The changes will be presented to the involved EC-member and it will be decided if they are approved or if the changes are too substantial such that a new research request should be submitted.
+If any substantive changes (amendment) are made to the research proposal (eg., methods or design) after the ethics review has been completed, these changes must be submitted to the domain ethics committee that reviewed the research.
+Send your changes to the ethics committee domain HSS via: ethicscommittee-hss@utwente.nl, stating your application number.
+The changes will be judged by the secretary and, if necessary by the reviewer who was involved.
+It will be decided if they are approved or if the changes are too substantial, such that a new research application should be submitted.

 BMS Data management Policy